wgalbraith/280/docs_student/stats-exercises.md

 Go to [Lock Datasets](https://www.lock5stat.com/datapage4e.html) and download the files referenced in the problem .csv format according to the instructions for *Uploading a File to Statkey* (Video is posted on our Canvas Page in the *Statkey Links and Support Videos* module.

-## 7  Finger Tapping and Caffeine
+## 7  GPA and Night Owls vs Morning Larks
-The effects of caffeine on the body have been extensively studied.
-In one experiment, researchers examined whether caffeine increases the rate at which people are able to tap their fingers.
-Twenty students were randomly divided into two groups of 10 students each, with one group receiving caffeinated coffee and one group receiving decaffeinated coffee.
-The study was double-blind, and after a 2-hour period, each student was tested to measure finger tapping rate (taps per minute).
-The goal of the experiment was to determine whether caffeine produces an increase in the average tap rate.
-This data is stored in *Caffeine Taps* on the Lock Dataset page.
+This exercise follows the video tutorial referenced above.
+This data is stored in *SleepStudy* on the Lock Dataset page.
 Use Statkey to find the following statistics.
 Review the tutorial videos on Canvas, as needed.
 Use the appropriate notation for each.

-### a) The mean number of *Taps*.
+### a) The mean *GPAs*.
-### b) Create side-by-side boxplots to compare the *Caffeine* group and the *NoCaffeine* group. report the difference of means.
+### b) Create side-by-side boxplots to compare the *Owl* group and the *Lark* group. report the difference of means.
-### c) Does the value in 7b seem to provide evidence that caffeine is reponsible for the increase in tap rate.
-You should state the type of study that was done to defend your answer.
+### c) Compare the values in the boxplots, i.e the 5-number summary, for $Owl$ and $Lark$ to make a decision about which group as a whole seems to have a better GPA.
+### d) Do you think the minimum and maximum values in the 5-number summary are as useful as the values for Q1, median, and Q3 when assessing an entire groups of data, as we did in part (c)?

-## 7  Finger Tapping and Caffeine
+## 8  Finger Tapping and Caffeine
 The effects of caffeine on the body have been extensively studied.
 In one experiment, researchers examined whether caffeine increases the rate at which people are able to tap their fingers.
 Twenty students were randomly divided into two groups of 10 students each, with one group receiving caffeinated coffee and one group receiving decaffeinated coffee.
 The study was double-blind, and after a 2-hour period, each student was tested to measure finger tapping rate (taps per minute).
 The goal of the experiment was to determine whether caffeine produces an increase in the average tap rate.
 This data is stored in *Caffeine Taps* on the Lock Dataset page.
 Use Statkey to find the following statistics.
 Review the tutorial videos on Canvas, as needed.
 Use the appropriate notation for each.

 ### a) The mean number of *Taps*.
-### b) Create side-by-side boxplots to compare the *Caffeine* group and the *NoCaffeine* group. report the difference of means.
+### b) Create side-by-side boxplots to compare $Taps$ between the *Caffeine* group and the *NoCaffeine* group. report the difference of means.
 ### c) Does the value in 7b seem to provide evidence that caffeine is reponsible for the increase in tap rate.
 You should state the type of study that was done to defend your answer.

+## 9 (Under Construction)
 # For Questions #10-12:

 These questions will ise Stakey, but will not require us to upload daya.
 The data will be found in the dropdown menus on the approprate Statkey screen, i.e. the screen that you will need to answer the questions (single quantitative,